ewwmy/cheatsheets/microservices-en.md

                             ▼
 ```

-> All external services are mocked.

 Types:

-- With database connected.
-- With mocked database.
+- **Internal** — All external services are mocked.
+  - The database can be either mocked or used running.
+- **External** — All external services are running (closer to E2E testing).

 #### E2E Tests